Felicia Spencer: Invicta Fighting Championships

-Spencer made her promotional debut on September 12, 2015 at Invicta FC 14: Evinger vs. Kianzad against Rachel Wiley.
+Spencer made her promotional debut on September 12, 2015, at Invicta FC 14: Evinger vs. Kianzad against Rachel Wiley.
 She won the fight via a technical knock out in round one.

-Her next fight came over eighteen months later on March 25, 2017 at Invicta FC 22: Evinger vs. Kunitskaya 2.
+Her next fight came over eighteen months later on March 25, 2017, at Invicta FC 22: Evinger vs. Kunitskaya 2.
 She faced Madison McElhaney in a Featherweight bout and she won the fight via unanimous decision with the scoreboard of (30–27, 30–27, and 29–28).

-On July 15, 2017 Spencer faced Amy Coleman at Invicta FC 24: Dudieva vs. Borella.
+On July 15, 2017, Spencer faced Amy Coleman at Invicta FC 24: Dudieva vs. Borella.
 She won the fight via a rear-naked choke in round one.
 The submission earned her the Performance of the Night bonus.

-Spencer faced Akeel Al-Hameed on January 13, 2018 at Invicta FC 27: Kaufman vs. Kianzad.
+Spencer faced Akeel Al-Hameed on January 13, 2018, at Invicta FC 27: Kaufman vs. Kianzad.
 She won the fight via unanimous decision (30–27, 30–27, and 30–27).
 The bout earned both fighters the Fight of the Night bonus.

-Spencer faced Helena Kolesnyk on July 21, 2018 at Invicta FC 30: Frey vs. Grusander.
+Spencer faced Helena Kolesnyk on July 21, 2018, at Invicta FC 30: Frey vs. Grusander.
 She won the fight via a rear-naked choke.
 The submission earned her the Performance of the Night bonus.

-Spencer faced Pam Sorenson on November 16, 2018 at Invicta FC 32: Spencer vs. Sorenson for the vacant Invicta Featherweight title.
+Spencer faced Pam Sorenson on November 16, 2018, at Invicta FC 32: Spencer vs. Sorenson for the vacant Invicta Featherweight title.
 She won the fight via a rear-naked choke in round four.

 Ultimate Fighting Championship

 Spencer signed with the UFC in March 2019 after compiling an undefeated record of 6–0 competing in Invicta FC.

-Spencer made her promotional debut on May 18, 2019 at UFC Fight Night: dos Anjos vs. Lee against Megan Anderson.
+Spencer made her promotional debut on May 18, 2019, at UFC Fight Night: dos Anjos vs. Lee against Megan Anderson.
 Spencer won the fight in the first round by rear naked choke.

-Spencer faced Cris Cyborg in the co-main event on July 27, 2019 at UFC 240.
+Spencer faced Cris Cyborg in the co-main event on July 27, 2019, at UFC 240.
 She lost the fight via unanimous decision.

-Spencer faced Zarah Fairn Dos Santos on February 29, 2020 at UFC Fight Night 169.
+Spencer faced Zarah Fairn on February 29, 2020, at UFC Fight Night 169.
 She would go on to win the fight via TKO in the first round.

-Spencer was expected to face current champion Amanda Nunes on May 9, 2020 at UFC 250.
-However, on April 9, Dana White, the president of UFC announced that this event was postponed and the bout eventually took place on June 6, 2020 at UFC 250.
+Spencer was expected to face current champion Amanda Nunes on May 9, 2020, at UFC 250.
+However, on April 9, Dana White, the president of UFC announced that this event was postponed and the bout eventually took place on June 6, 2020, at UFC 250.
 She lost the bout via unanimous decision.

-Spencer was scheduled to face Danyelle Wolf on May 22, 2021 at UFC Fight Night 188.
+Spencer was scheduled to face Danyelle Wolf on May 22, 2021, at UFC Fight Night 188.
 However, Wolf pulled out of the fight in early May due to an undisclosed injury and was replaced by Norma Dumont.
 Spencer lost the bout via split decision.

-Spencer faced Leah Letson on November 13, 2021 at UFC Fight Night 197.
+Spencer faced Leah Letson on November 13, 2021, at UFC Fight Night 197.
 She won the fight via technical knockout in round three.

 On December 2, 2021, Spencer announced her retirement from professional MMA competition.